ginstrom/kanji-recognition/cline_docs/currentTask.md

    - Falls back to an empty dict if neither is found
 3. ✅ Tested the fix by running the script, which now completes successfully
 4. ✅ Verified that the script correctly creates train, validation, and test LMDB databases

-## Previous Objective (Completed)
-✅ Write unit tests for src/datasplit.py

-## Previous Implementation Completed
-1. ✅ Created a new test file `tests/test_datasplit.py`
-2. ✅ Implemented test classes for each major function in datasplit.py:
-   - `TestParseArgs`: Tests for argument parsing and validation
-   - `TestCollectCharacterStatistics`: Tests for character statistics collection
-   - `TestAssignSplits`: Tests for stratified splitting of data
-   - `TestCreateTargetLmdbs`: Tests for creation of target LMDB databases
-   - `TestMain`: Tests for the overall workflow
-3. ✅ Used existing fixtures from conftest.py where applicable
-4. ✅ Created new fixtures specific to datasplit.py testing:
-   - `mock_char_to_keys`: Mock character-to-keys mapping
-   - `mock_split_stats`: Mock split statistics
-   - `mock_metadata`: Mock metadata
-   - `mock_source_env`: Mock source LMDB environment
-5. ✅ Used mocking to isolate components and avoid external dependencies
-6. ✅ Ensured tests cover both normal operation and error handling
-7. ✅ Verified all tests pass successfully

 ## Next Steps
 1. Implement the kanji recognition model